ibrica/chatbot-demo/README.md

 Now  you can test the bot, to change conversation modify chatscript/botdata files.

-It is possible to connect to ChatScript over telnet, in this case run
+It is possible to connect to chatscript over telnet, in this case run

 ```sh
 $ npm run telnet